vermosen/dtccClient/README.md

 The console program can be used to retrieve the historical data from the dtcc.
 The service is used for intraday polling.

 The solution use Boost, cUrl, ZLIB, SOCI.
-The console project can be easily ported to any plateform providing a C++11 compatible compiler (I've successfully compiled the project with MSVC 15 and intel compiler).
+The console project can be easily ported to any plateform providing a C++11 compatible compiler (I've successfully compiled the project with MSVC 15 and intel compiler v17).

 The parsing engine is based on Boost::spirit.